FAQ - All UofL Members

 Contact investigations are conducted using a coded system where only one Campus Health physician and the lead contact investigator, who are both HIPAA certified, can identify the individual who tested positive for COVID-19 (referred to as the “case individual”).

 Once a case individual is identified, the Campus Health physician contacts the individual directly, gathering information required by law for reporting to the health department and determining if the individual is living in university housing.
 After this information is gathered, the lead contact investigator takes over and the contact tracing team reaches out to interview and identify contacts who may have been exposed to the case individual.
-An exposure is considered being within six feet of someone who has tested positive for COVID-19 without either person wearing a mask or face covering for a period of 10 minutes or longer.
+Exposure to COVID-19, as defined by the CDC, is when an interaction that takes place between individuals spaced less than 6 feet apart for up to 15 minutes over a 24-hour period, regardless of masking.
 When the contact tracing team communicates with the contacts about their possible exposure, they refer only to the case code.
 This coded system is what protects the identity of the case individual.
-(Date Added: 07.27.20)
+(Date Updated: 10.27.20)

 Cleaning & Buildings

 The frequency of cleaning, enhanced cleaning and disinfection will be based on shifts and building usage.
 Targeted spaces include frequently used classrooms, offices, common areas, lounges, and more.
 Targeted surfaces include manual light switches, doorknobs/push handles, chairs with arm handles, tables, counter tops, appliance handles/buttons, elevator buttons, handrails, and more.
-(Date Added: 7.27.20)
+(Date Revised: 8.31.22)

 Cleaning is defined as using soap and water to remove dirt and impurities.
 Disinfecting is defined as killing germs on a surface.
 Enhanced cleaning is defined as disinfecting high-touch surfaces.
 (Date Added: 7.27.20)